xiaoma318/ASGConsole/README.md

 Contact me
 -------------
-If you have some questions, or want to give some advice, which I appreicated, just feel free to contact me.
+If you have some questions, or want to give some advice, which I'd be really appreicated, just feel free to contact me.
-Email: xiaoma318@yahoo.com
+<br>Email: xiaoma318@yahoo.com